-Are you looking for the best mechanical keyboard for Linux, a mechanical keyboard fully supported by Linux, and you can completely configure and customize it for Linux operating system then you are in the right place.
+If are you looking for the best mechanical keyboard for Linux, a mechanical keyboard fully supported by Linux, and you can completely configure and customize it for the Linux operating system then you are in the right place.

 A mechanical keyboard has operating compatibility with Linux OS and is fully programmable and customizable from Linux is known as Linux mechanical keyboard.
-Today most of the technical persons who do coding, programming, and managing security threads use Linux operating system since Linux makes it perfectly.
+Today most of the technical persons who do coding, programming, and managing security threads use the Linux operating system since Linux makes it perfect.

 What are the best mechanical keyboards for Linux?